deusExMac/TwitterSearch/README.md

         (v0.82){1}TwitterSearch >>
    ```
    4. Open the configuration file and update the values of the settings displayed to the exact values displayed.
-   5. Make sure that the file specified to store the secret-key is a folder that is not versioned or shared with others.
+   5. Make sure that the file storing the secret-key is in a safe location and that is not versioned or shared with others.

 <br/>
 	*NOTE: I'm sorry if this sounds complicated; This model needs to be definitely redesigned in future versions.*